 Amongst this list the top oil that I eat almost every day, unheated

 Although people use this oil for low heating as the smoke point is around 150°C/302°F, I do not cook with my olive oil at all.
 It's expensive and I do not want to waste a drop of nutrition in it.
 Here is an Excerpt from Whfoods

 Recent studies also show that the phytonutrient content of Extra Virgin Olive Oil—including its phenolic compounds like hydroxytyrosol and its flavonoids like luteolin—are not stable to heat and degrade relatively quickly.
 For example, when heated in a container over a flame for only 5 minutes at a temperature of 461°F/188°C, one study has shown 50% loss of hydroxytyrosol and 69% loss of luteolin.
 In short, despite the well-documented thermal stability of EVOO's fat content, EVOO heating can quickly reduce some of its phytonutrient content.

 Although on the shelves you will find, olive oil for cooking.
 First of all cooking olive oil is not a virgin.
 Virgin means the oil was made by simply pressing olives.
 It didn't undergo any of the industrial processes.
 Virgin olive oil also maintains the purity and taste of the olive, though production standards are not as rigid as Extra Virgin Olive Oil.
 Extra-virgin olive oil is an unrefined oil and the highest-quality olive oil you can buy.
 Pure Olive Oil or All-purpose cooking olive oil is not as good as Virgin.

 2. MCT OIL

-- Oils and fats form a healthy part of our diet.
+- Oils and fats from a healthy part of our diet.